OverShifted/OverEngine/README.md

 #### Also we are planning to support these:
 * Visual Studio 2019 / Linux / GCC
 * Codelite          / Linux / GCC
-* Codelite / Linux / Clang
-* Codelite / Windows / GCC
-* Codelite / Windows / Clang